msereeyothin/ScheduleNEU/README.md

 ### To get started:
 - clone the repository
-- Follow the instruction below to set up the frontend and backend
+- Follow the instructions below to set up the frontend and backend

 ### Setting up the frontend
 1. Install npm:
-   Ensure npm (node package manager) are installed on your machine.
+   Ensure npm (node package manager) is installed on your machine.

 2. Install dependencies:
    Run the command ```npm i or npm install``` in the backend directory to install the necessary dependencies.